ceph/ceph/doc/cephfs/snap-schedule.rst

   ceph fs snap-schedule retention add / 24h4w # add 24 hourly and 4 weekly to retention
   ceph fs snap-schedule retention remove / 7d4w # remove 7 daily and 4 weekly, leaves 24 hourly

+.. note: When adding a path to snap-schedule, remember to strip off the mount point path prefix.
+Paths to snap-schedule should start at the appropriate CephFS file system root and not at the host file system root. e.g. if the Ceph File System is mounted at ``/mnt`` and the path under which snapshots need to be taken is ``/mnt/some/path`` then the acutal path required by snap-schedule is only ``/some/path``.

+.. note: It should be noted that the "created" field in the snap-schedule status command output is the timestamp at which the schedule was created.
+The "created" timestamp has nothing to do with the creation of actual snapshots.
+The actual snapshot creation is accounted for in the "created_count" field, which is a cumulative count of the total number of snapshots created so far.

 Active and inactive schedules
 -----------------------------
 Snapshot schedules can be added for a path that doesn't exist yet in the